 Step 2.
 Enable Redis Object Caching

-Navigate to the Redis Object Cache Plugin Settings in Settings Redis
+Navigate to the GridPane Redis Object Cache Plugin Settings in Settings Redis

-Click the big blue Enable Object Cache button.
+Click the big green Enable Object Cache button.

 Step 3.
 Flush Redis Object Cache

-To flush the object cache is easy, just click the big blue Flush Cache button.
+To flush the object cache is easy, just click the big green Flush Cache button.

-You will receive a dismissible notification that the cache has been flushed.
+You will receive a dismissible notification, at the top of the settings page under the Plugin title, that the cache has been flushed.

 Step 4.
 Disable Redis Object Caching

-To disable the object cache click the big orange Disable Object Cache button.
+To disable the object cache click the big red Disable Object Cache button.

-You will receive a dismissible notification that the cache has been disabled.
+You will receive a dismissible notification, above the overview sectionm that the cache has been disabled.
+The status in the overview section will change to Disabled.